datalad-handbook/book/docs/basics/101-136-filesystem.rst

 .. index:: ! datalad command; drop

-A different command to remove file content entirely and irreversibly from a repository is the :command:`datalad drop` command (:manpage:`datalad-drop` manual).
+The command to remove file content entirely and irreversibly from a repository is the :command:`datalad drop` command (:manpage:`datalad-drop` manual).
-One use case for this is to make a repository more lean.
-Think about a situation in which a very large result file is computed by default in some analysis, but is not relevant for any project, and one may want to remove it.
+This command will delete the content stored in the annex of the dataset, and can be very helpful to make a dataset more lean if the file content is either irrelevant or can be retrieved from other sources easily.
+Think about a situation in which a very large result file is computed by default in some analysis, but is not relevant for any project, and can thus be removed.
+Or if only the results of an analysis need to be kept, but the file contents from its input datasets can be dropped at these input datasets are backed-up else where.
+Because the command works on annexed contents, it will drop file *content* from a dataset, but it will retain the symlink for this file (as this symlink is stored in Git).

+:command:`drop` can take any number of files.
 If an entire dataset is specified, all file content in sub-*directories* is dropped automatically, but for content in sub-*datasets* to be dropped, the ``-r/--recursive`` flag has to be included.

-The command will drop file content or directory content from a dataset, but will retain a symlink for this file.
 By default, DataLad will not drop any content that does not have at least one verified remote copy that the content could be retrieved from again.
 It is possible to drop the downloaded image, because thanks to